 Celebrate Your Love of Lentils

 Lentils aren’t just for soup, although they are the perfect ingredient for it.
-A half a cup of lentils equals out to nine grams of protein.
-You can’t beat that.
+A half a cup of lentils equals nine grams of protein, and you can’t beat that.
 The only problem with lentils is that they take upwards of half an hour to cook correctly, but as long as you’re patient and you have excellent time-management skills, lentils can still become an integral part of your meal plan.

 Beans, Beans, Beans